mrdrewvo/pe-projects/daily-journal.md

 * [TowardsDataScience: The Ultimate Markdown Cheat Sheet](https://towardsdatascience.com/the-ultimate-markdown-cheat-sheet-3d3976b31a0#c107)
 * [The Markdown Guide](https://www.markdownguide.org/cheat-sheet/)

+---

+## THU 2022.10.13 | A day in the life of a “visual designer”

+### Lesson Notes

+*  Affinity Designer
+	* Use the Fill tool (G) to create a gradient
+	* Gradients must be used to fill a shape (cannot be used to fill the canvas/background)
+	* You can add more color points and fill in any type of shape
+	* try changing their opacities

+### Learnings

+* Affinity Designer Gradients
+	*  When an object with a linear or radial gradient fill is sheared (skewed) or transformed onto an isometric pane, an additional pair of correction points appears. [ref](https://affinity.help/designer/en-US.lproj/index.html?page=pages/Clr/gradientEditor.html?title=Gradient%20editing)

+---

 ## WED 2022.10.12

+### Lesson Notes

+* **dpi**: dots per inch
+* standard graphic size: page width 1200px, page height 630px

 ### Learnings

 * Google Calendar for Slack didn't work out too well.
 Alina and I couldn't get the mutually available times to show up.
 We only see our own available times even after adding one other to the invitee list in the Create Event dialogue box.
 * We are working out of our local files and using the PE server only to push and save our updated files.

-### Lesson Notes

-* **dpi**: dots per inch
-* standard graphic size: page width 1200px, page height 630px
+---

 ## TUE 2022.10.11

-### Learnings

-* from in Sublime, you can right-click and open the page in browser instead of opening it from the file in finder/Cyberduck
-* got my emojis to show up using <meta charset="utf-8"/>

 ### Lesson Notes
 * **Protocol**: a set of rules /an agreed-upon system that defines how to transfer data